rafatoullie/Cloud-Server-for-ICT171/README.md

 # Installing Wordpress
 Since we have been asked to build this on top of the server we launched for the previous assignment.
 I will skip documenting the process of starting the web server as this has been assumed to be complete already.
 The type of instance I am using is a t2.micro instance from AWS EC2.
 Thus, for our first step we must install Wordpress, but before we install Wordpress we need to install a few prerequisites.
-Namely MySQL to set up a database and PHP since Wordpress is built using it.
+Namely Apache2 which we already have installed, MySQL to set up a database and PHP since Wordpress is built using it.

 - MySQL